 When traveling to and from Hamilton, all members of the Colgate community should take steps to mitigate their risk of exposure and take appropriate steps to protect others.

 Students are expected to remain in Hamilton throughout the current semester except as required by University-organized trips or as necessitated by personal or family emergencies.

 Students should refrain from travel during weekends, on holidays, or otherwise from the time they arrive at the start of the fall semester until they depart for Thanksgiving on Friday, November 20.

-Visits to campus by family and friends of members of the Colgate community (students, faculty, and staff) are discouraged throughout the semester.
+Visits to campus and the local area by family and friends of members of the Colgate community (students, faculty, and staff) are discouraged throughout the semester.

 Students will not be permitted to use their cars on campus.

 Due to many tents erected in parking lots on campus, minimal on-campus parking will be available and will be reserved for faculty and staff.
 Students that have cars will be required to park in a satellite parking area (ex.
 General Use Lot adjacent to Tyler’s Field).
 Students living at the townhouses and apartments may park in those lots.

 Use of personal vehicles is only allowed for trips to local business, in emergency situations, and/or to return home at the conclusion of the semester.